How to decorate a dough bowl: Let me show you how to decorate a dough bowl for every season and holiday this year!

 What can you Put in a Dough Bowl?

 Okay, so you have your dough bowl but it’s empty..
 What can you put in a dough bowl?
 My short answer is anything small.
 Think about anything that you can hold in one hand (that’s pretty), gather several of them and then throw them in your bowl.
 That’s it!
 Not specific enough?
 Don’t worry, I have several examples for you below.
+From pine cones to fresh flowers, the possibilities are endless.
+Whether you prefer a simple rustic dough bowl or a beautiful dough bowl as a focal point on your coffee table, there are great options to suit every decor style.

 How to Decorate Dough Bowls

 I love being able to switch out my dough bowl fillers for the season, but if that’s not your cup of tea, I have ideas that will work for you all year-round too!
+From summer dough bowl centerpiece ideas to fall dough bowl decorations, these creative ideas make it easy to keep your dough bowl decor fresh and interesting.

 How to Decorate a Dough Bowl for Winter